 (4) Chambers Copy Required for Non-Electronic Filing.
-When a party files, by nonelectronic means, a motion, papers related to the motion (e.g., an opposition, a memorandum of points and authorities, exhibits, or a proposed order), pretrial statements, or other papers described in Rule 16(d) and (e), the party must deliver a chambers copy to a depository designated by the clerk's office for receipt of such papers by the assigned judge.
+When a party files, by nonelectronic means, a motion, papers related to the motion (e.g., an opposition, exhibits, or a proposed order), pretrial statements, or other papers described in Rule 16(d) and (e), the party must deliver a chambers copy to a depository designated by the clerk's office for receipt of such papers by the assigned judge.

 (A) Motions.
-With the chambers copy of a motion, the moving party must provide:
+With the chambers copy of a motion, the moving party must provide a proposed order.